MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-cortana.md

 ---
 # Connect a bot to Cortana

+> [!IMPORTANT]
+> **The Cortana channel has been retired for third-party developers on September 7, 2020.**
+>
+> The Cortana skills kit for Consumer has been retired and it stopped accepting new bots on September 7, 2020.
+The Cortana skills kit for Enterprise is currently still available for TAP customers only.
+[Learn more](https://docs.microsoft.com/en-us/cortana/skills/third-party-deprecation).

 Cortana is a speech-enabled channel that can send and receive voice messages in addition to textual conversation.
 A bot intended to connect to Cortana should be designed for speech as well as text.
 A Cortana *skill* is a bot that can be invoked using a Cortana client.
 Publishing a bot adds the bot to the list of available skills.

 To add the Cortana channel, open the bot in the [Azure Portal](https://portal.azure.com/), click the **Channels** blade, and then click **Cortana**.